sbhtkhmjeuc/Obsidian_001/How to create a self signed cert using Powershell in Windows Server 2016.md

-# How to create a self signed cert using Powershell in Windows Server 2016
+# How to create a self signed cert using PowerShell in Windows Server 2016
 Type : #t/YouTube
 Time Created : 2022-06-07 06:11
 Last Modified : 2022-06-07 06:11